EncounterMuseum/encounter-museum/traditions/aboriginal.md

 title: Bullroarer
 images: ["abo.bullroarer.jpg"]
 origin: Australia
-size:
+size: 15 inches / 13 cm propeller - 94 inches / 241 cm including the leather cord and handle
 ---
-The bullroarer is an ancient ritual musical instrument dating to the Paleolithic period, 17,000 bce.
+The bullroarer is an ancient ritual musical instrument dating to the Paleolithic period, 17,000 BCE.
 In ancient Greece it was a sacred instrument used in the mystery religions.
 In Australia, bullroarers accompanied didgeridoos in initiation ceremonies and burial rites to ward off evil spirits.
 Almost all Native tribes in North America used bullroarers in religious and healing ceremonies.
 Bullroarers were considered men's secret business by some cultures which women, children, non-initiated men and outsiders were forbidden to hear.
 Held by the handle and swung around the head, the spinning propeller’s deep humming sound represents the voice of the Sacred or of ancestors and announces the beginning of ceremonies.
-You may here the sound of the bullroarer by clicking the “Play” button.

 [Wikipedia: Bullroarer (music)](http://en.wikipedia.org/wiki/Bullroarer_%28music%29)